 - Application for visa:- Where the taxpayer is applying for a visa, his Income-tax returns are required to be submitted to the visa authorities.

-- Contribution to the sustainable development of the country:- Being a responsible citizens of India, it's our duty to pay all the taxes and file the returns within due dates.
+- Contribution to the sustainable development of the country:- Being a responsible citizen of India, it's our duty to pay all the taxes and file the returns within the due dates.
 The funds collected by the Government as taxes are going to be utilised for the faster growth and development of the country.
 Hence the taxpayers get the taxes paid in return in form of the latest infrastructure in India.